 The Company receives significant public funding from governmental agencies in several jurisdictions.
 Public funding for research and development is recognized ratably as the related costs are incurred once the agreement with the respective governmental agency has been signed and all applicable conditions have been met.
-R&D funding received in the year ended December 31, 2017 from the Nano2017 program with the French government is subject to a financial return in the year 2024 and depends on the future cumulative sales of a certain product group from 2018 to 2023.
-As such, the criteria for granting income recognition were not met and an accrual amounting to \$42 million was posted as of December 31, 2018 compared to \$33 million as of December 31, 2017.
+R&D funding received in the year ended December 31, 2017 from the Nano2017 program with the French government is subject to a financial return in the year 2024 and depends on the future cumulative sales of a certain product group from 2019 to 2024.
+As such, an accrual amounting to \$47 million was recorded as of December 31, 2019 compared to \$42 million as of December 31, 2018.